 Below is our first control: the simple and ubiquitous Button, which will give us a feel for how the remaining controls will be developed.
 Each example will be comprised of:

-- At least one screen capture of the control.
+- An animated screen capture of the control.

 - A written description of how the control is implemented.